jacobyarborough/git_homework/thoughts.md

 Shoutouts:
 1. I would like to shoutout all of my friends and family who have been nothing but supportive and excited for me when they found out I was starting Turing!

+Thoughts:
+1. Turing is great!
+2. The content is ver interesting